cdelker/schemdraw/docs/elements/electrical.rst

 In addition to `start` and `end`, the COAX element has anchors `shieldstart`, `shieldcenter`, `shieldend`, and `shieldstart_top`, `shieldcenter_top`, and `shieldend_top`.
 The TRIAX element has the same anchors (with the shield being the outermost shell), plus `guardstart`, `guardend`, `guardstart_top`, and `guardend_top`.
-To customize or change lengths of these elements, the :py:func:`SchemDraw.elements.coax` and :py:func:`SchemDraw.elements.triax` methods can be used.
+To customize or change lengths of these elements, the :py:func:`schemdraw.elements.coax` and :py:func:`schemdraw.elements.triax` methods can be used.

-.. function:: SchemDraw.elements.coax(length=3, radius=0.3, leadlen=0.6)
+.. function:: schemdraw.elements.coax(length=3, radius=0.3, leadlen=0.6)

     Make a coaxial cable element